skeeto/skeeto.github.com/_posts/2016-12-11-Faster-Elfeed-Search-Through-JIT-Bytecode-Compilation.markdown

 ~~~

 That's actually not too bad.
 One of the advantages of this definition
 is that there are no function calls.
-The `memq` built-in function is
+The `memq` built-in function has
-special and has its own opcode (62), and the rest is special forms and
+its own opcode (62), and the rest of the definition is special forms
-macros expanding to special forms (`cl-loop`).
-It's exactly the thing
+and macros expanding to special forms (`cl-loop`).
+It's exactly the
-I need to exploit to make filters faster.
+thing I need to exploit to make filters faster.

 As a sanity check, what would happen if I used `member` instead of
 `memq`?
 In theory it should be slower because it uses `equal` for